-The critical role of LGR5 in the control of cell-cell adhesion may also shed light on reasons why LGR5 is specifically expressed by adult stem cells in various epithelial tissues.
-Stem cell niches provide an adhesive milieu that can selectively daughter stem cells, but not differentiated daughter cells (54). small intestine, LGR5+ stem cells (~14 cells per crypt) are interspersed with Paneth cells throughout the base of the crypt or stem cell niche (55).
-In vivo imaging has shown that LGR5+ stem cells located at the crypt base experience a survival advantage over border stem cells that can be passively displaced into the transit-amplifying region along the sides of the crypt (56).
+stem cells located at the crypt base experience a survival advantage over border stem cells that can be passively displaced into the transit-amplifying region along the sides of the crypt (56).
 It is thus tempting to speculate that the stem cells that form stronger cell-cell adhesion contacts have a competitive advantage in terms of being retained in the niche and remaining as stem cells.
-Given that LGR5 is not essential for the growth and survival of crypt stem cells, it is conceivable that the receptor may primarily function to promote strong cell-cell adhesion in stem cells, which, in turn, retains these cells within the crypt base to maintain homeostasis in the intestinal epithelium.
-Indeed, a recent paper showed that intestinal stem cells expressing LGR5 without its C-terminal tail were less "fit" in vivo as manifested by their decreased life-span in the intestine (18) This is consistent with our model that LGR5 lacking the C-terminal can not reduce phosphorylation of IQGAP1, leading to lower level of Rac1 binding and decrease in cell-cell adhesion. and thus faster elimination in vivo.
+Given that LGR5 is not essential for the growth and survival of crypt stem cells, it is conceivable that the receptor may primarily function to promote strong cell- cell adhesion in stem cells, which in turn retains these cells within the crypt base to maintain homeostasis in the intestinal epithelium.
+Indeed, a recent study showed that intestinal stem cells expressing LGR5 without its C-terminal tail were less "fit" in vivo as manifested by their decreased lifespan in the intestine (18) This is consistent with our model that LGR5 lacking the C-terminal tail cannot reduce phosphorylation of IQGAP1, leading to a lower level of Rac1 binding and a decrease in cell-cell adhesion and thus faster elimination in vivo.